 The exhibit includes a part on "children's euthanasia," also available online (in German/English).

 2008: 88), mostly to school classes.
 Also, at the site Friedrich Zawrel

 periodically offers talks about about his personal experiences with the

 "Kinderfachabteilung."
 A report on his talk can be found here.

 At the clinic an annual memorial takes place in November.
-It is
+It is organized by

-and long-term advocate of commemoration of these crimes.
+of commemoration of these crimes.
 The choir of the local high school

-contributes musical elements and there are
+contributes musical elements and there are reminiscenses about the victims

-conclude the event by placing white roses at the field of stelae.
+roses at the field of stelae.

 Source: Wolfgang Krisch